-Ad fraud on Facebook
+Ad Fraud on Facebook

 Facebook ads, also known as ‘paid social’ have become a highly lucrative channel for businesses both in the B2C and B2B space.